How to Install Firefox Beta on Debian 13, 12 and 11

 Launch Firefox Beta on Debian

-Once the package is installed, launch Firefox Beta from your desktop session like any other browser.
-The package install can happen over SSH, but the browser window still needs a local graphical session.
+Launch Firefox Beta from a graphical Debian desktop session after the package install finishes.
+The repository setup and package install can run over SSH, but the browser window still needs a local display session.

 Run Firefox Beta from a terminal inside your desktop session when you want a quick launcher command or need to pass extra arguments.
 If you try this over SSH without a display, Firefox Beta returns a display error instead of opening.